Dr. Marilyn Carlson Aronson

 Who were the powerful advocates for women's rights in the newly settled Black Hills, and what did they stand for then?
 Early ladies' circles included some of the most influential pioneer women, and many of these clubs still meet today.
 Learn details of this important leadership cadre and their civic projects as part of the development of the suffrage movement.

 As a leader/facilitator of One Book South Dakota or Book Club to Go discussions, Ostrander offers participants the opportunity to discuss the selected book, share experiences from their own lives, and participate in hands-on activities.
-Making connections with others is a very important part of
+Making connections with others is a very important part of the humanities.

 Sports, Heroes, and History